Steel lintel solutions for masonry cavity walls

 • Guide

-One-piece steel lintels for masonry cavity walls offer an excellent balance of strength, weight, durability, performance and cost effectiveness.
+One-piece steel cavity lintels for masonry cavity walls offer an excellent balance of strength, weight, durability, performance and cost effectiveness.
 They are easier to detail and faster to install than alternatives like separate lintels and are capable of providing support over openings in domestic and non-domestic buildings alike.

 Why are steel lintels preferred for a masonry cavity wall?